Accessing your medical records

 The service is currently available for all patients aged 18 and over.

 Even if you have already signed up to our online appointment and prescription service, you will still need to fill in a short form, available at Reception before you can access your medical record.
-You can also download the PDF form here or the RTF (Rich Text Format) form here.

 You will need to bring in proof of your ID.
 Please ask at Reception for further details or for more information please see our Patient Information leaflet.